Abhaybsingh19w33/SAP/OData/2 Understanding OData Service.md

 Function Imports are created to perform some function in SAP like releasing a purchase order.
 Function Imports are only used when CRUD-Q operations can not be used.

 For example, through CRUD-Q operation, a customer can be created, read, updated, deleted or queried.
-But to triggers a credit check for a customer, we can’t use any of the CRUD-Q operations – so function import will be created.
+But to triggers a credit check for a customer, we can't use any of the CRUD-Q operations – so function import will be created.